mnori/emb0x/README.md

 # emb0x
-Simple web based jukebox app. _(if i had one)_
+This is a project where the goal is to build a simple, customisable web based jukebox app.

-Not much going on here yet, but watch this space.
+Not much to see here yet, but watch this space.

 Free and open source.
 (MIT license)